zd3nik/XtermBoatSinker/README.md

 If a message does not follow this format is is to be treated as an `ERROR MESSAGE`.

 Only some messages elicit a direct response.
-For the most part messages handling should be completely asynchronous.
+For the most part message handling should be completely asynchronous.
 In most cases if the server has a reaction to a client message the reaction is sent as a text message (type `M`) which should be displayed to the user the same as any other text message.  **Text messages should never be expected or parsed as a response to another message.**

 NOTE: The message type can have different values depending on context.
 For example a type `M` message sent from a client has the form `M|recipient|text` but a type `M` message from the server has the form `M|sender|text|group`

 NOTE: No form of character escaping is supported in the messaging protocol.
-So individual message values/parameters may *not* contain pipe `|` characters, end of story, period.
+So individual message values/parameters may *not* contain pipe `|` characters.

 ### Protocol Reference

 #### Client to server messages:

-    Description      Client message format   Server response
+    Description      Client message          Server response
     ========================================================================================
     Get game info    G                       G|--see "Game Info Message" below-- Ping             P|text                  P|text